trbKnl/portserver/README.md

 # Portserver

-In this repository you will find a backend for [port](https://github.com/eyra/port).
+In this repository you will find a backend for [port](https://github.com/eyra/port) version 1 as used in the port-pilot.
 The main purpose of this repository is to provide the user with a basic backend that could be used to:

+* Have a simple and basic means to deploy port v1 if the need ever arises
-* play around with a backend for port
+* Play around with a backend for port
-* deploy port using a database as a storage solution for donated data
+* Have a testing backend for Port

 This backend handles:

-1. The serving of a port app (created by cloning or forking [port](https://github.com/eyra/port)), and tailoring it to your own needs)
+1. The serving of a Port app (created by cloning or forking [port](https://github.com/eyra/port)), and tailoring it to your own needs)
 2. The storage of donated data

 ## Features